-Our 6-week learning programme, designed as a practical and team-based experience for KS2 primary school classes.
+Our STEM Challenge is designed as a practical and team-based experience for KS1 & KS2 primary school classes.

 In every STEM Challenge, young people will develop key investigation skills through self-directed learning.
 Each project is a practical challenge that children can work through together, building communication and teamwork skills.

-A key part of the bespoke trip in the final week is giving children the opportunity to speak to those currently working in STEM careers.
-The group will find that scientists, engineers and people in STEM jobs regularly come across many of the same problems that they encountered in their own projects.
+A key part of the bespoke trip in the final week is giving children the opportunity to speak to those currently working in STEM fields.
+The young people will discover that scientists, engineers and people in STEM regularly encounter similar problems they encountered in their STEM Challenge.